ngolequynh/secondhandtrading-fe/README.md

   - in terminal: npm i cors
   - in index.js:
     - add these line

       const cors = require("cors");

       app.use(cors());
-    - change passport in backend to 8080
+    - change port in backend to 8080

  ## Function